HomePurpl LifePurpl & Disability NewsWarm Home Discount 2025: Have You Received Your Letter? What You Need to Know

 To find out more you can review the government consultation confirming disability-related vulnerability.

-Purpl Insight: If you rely on higher home heating due to mobility issues, temperature regulation needs or medical equipment, make sure your Universal Credit or Housing Benefit claim reflects these costs.
+Purpl Tip: If you rely on higher home heating due to mobility issues, temperature regulation needs or medical equipment, make sure your Universal Credit or Housing Benefit claim reflects these costs.
 Accurate benefit information improves the chances of the Warm Home Discount matching you correctly.

 If You Didn’t Receive a Letter Yet